iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.12.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 3 reviews"/>
 </p>

+> Good idea.
+I've been using it for a while now.
+On the other hand it tells me I should self-isolate for fourteen days LITERALLY EVERY TIME I self-report - even after a month of "no symptoms".
+The worst I've ever reported is a mild headache.
+I don't get it.<br> :date: __2020-11-05 17:55:23__

 > Stupid app wont let me send the daily check in results<br> :date: __2020-10-08 08:32:50__

 > This is not a be all end all app.
 It has good information.
 After you submit your symptoms, you lose the bottom menu (Home, Stats, etc).
 You have to back out to get to this menu.
 Not easy to exit the app.<br> :date: __2020-10-05 21:44:01__